vasileios27/Representation-Learning-EO/paper-presentations/Unsupervised_Severe_Weather_Detection_Via_Joint_Representation_Learning_Over_Textual_and_Weather_Data_summary.md

 # Summary of: Unsupervised Severe Weather Detection Via Joint Representation Learning Over Textual and Weather Data

-The paper they try to solve the problem which is stated as  "severe cases or anomalies are often characterised by deviation from the expected data distribution.
+In the paper they try to solve the problem which is stated as  "severe cases or anomalies are often characterised by deviation from the expected data distribution.
 However, non-deviating data samples may also implicitly lead to severe outcomes"

 The make the statment that "We posit that incorporating external or auxiliary information, such as the outcome of an external task or an observation, can improve the decision boundaries of an unsupervised detection